SarahMit/gogamejam/code/code.md

 ---

 # Code
 Gamejam code doesn’t need to be perfect — it needs to be organized, modular, and fast to iterate on.
+Don't stress about architecture: Prioritize quick and functional code during jams.
 While it's common to use quick and dirty solutions during a jam, it's still worth keeping your code at a level that’s manageable and readable — especially if you’re working in a team.

 This section isn’t about best practices or perfect architecture.
 Instead, it offers simple, reusable patterns and practical examples to help new jammers implement the core systems most games need in a way that’s quick to build and easy to understand.

 {: .note }
 > This page is made for newcomers or less experienced jammers.
 Therefore, the approaches and examples focus on simplicity.
 As a more experienced programmer you might want to use more advanced and "cleaner" solutions.